Natasha is an Associate in the firm's Private Wealth Disputes team in Mishcon Private.

 Natasha is experienced in advising clients on many forms of alternative dispute resolution, including mediations and Financial Dispute Resolution hearings.

-Natasha is a committee member of the Contentious Trusts Association ("ConTrA"), an affiliate member of The Society of Trust and Estate Practitioners ("STEP"), a member of Resolution (a community of family justice professionals who work with families and individuals to resolve issues in a constructive way), and she is an ADR-ODR International accredited Civil-Commercial Mediator.
+Natasha is a committee member of the Contentious Trusts Association ("ConTrA"), a member of the Association of Contentious Trust and Probate Specialists ("ACTAPS"), an affiliate member of The Society of Trust and Estate Practitioners ("STEP"), a member of Resolution (a community of family justice professionals who work with families and individuals to resolve issues in a constructive way), and she is an ADR-ODR International accredited Civil-Commercial Mediator.

 - Acted for the successful Claimant in Perez v Equiom Trust Corporation (UK) Ltd & Anor EWHC 2996 (Ch) (29 November 2022) where a trust worth cUS$50m was declared as validly revoked and the former trustees’ indemnity rights were curtailed to 70% due to improper conduct.

 - Acted for the trustees in the variation of a cUS$500m trust and handover of the trusteeship in circumstances where one of the beneficiaries requested that the entire trust fund be distributed to her and then wound up.